-- Is some asshole who unfairly caused you inconvenience, really worth lowering your confidence today?
+- Is some moron who unfairly caused you inconvenience, really worth lowering your confidence today?

 - If other people had had something similar, would they be as strong as you?

-Above all, there’s no reason to feel insecure because of some shit in the past.
+Above all, there’s no reason to feel insecure because of some negative things in the past.
 You didn’t choose to have it and it doesn’t make you a bad person.
-It was your circumstances that were fucked up.
+It was your circumstances that were messed up.
 From now on, consider your past an experience that made you stronger than many people can even imagine.